-Minimum budget for full award duration is \$4,000,000, with the exception of open access capabilities proposals for which there is no lower limit (see Program Description).
-Given anticipated program budgets, no more than one proposal (and possibly none) in the upper half of the funding range will be awarded in this cycle.
+Minimum budget for full award duration is \$4,000,000, with the exception of open access and development proposals for which there is no lower limit (see Program Description).

 Estimated program budget, number of awards and average award size/duration are subject to the availability of funds.
-The President's FY 2018 budget request to Congress allocates \$6,000,000 for the MSIP program.
-The final amount available for the MSIP program could be different from the budgeted amount, to be determined once NSF receives its FY 2018 Appropriation.
-A similar amount may be available for the MSIP program in FY 2019, again depending on the availability of funding.
+MPS/AST anticipates a minimum of \$5,000,000 for the MSIP program in FY 2020.